Lagos Govt Seals Off Lekki Estate Over Discharge Of Sewage Into Public Drains

-The Lagos State Government on Saturday sealed Myca 7 Court, Van Daniel Estate, off Orchid Road, Lekki, for allegedly discharging sewage into public drains.
+On Saturday, the Lagos State Government sealed Myca 7 Court, Van Daniel Estate, off Orchid Road, Lekki, for allegedly discharging sewage into public drains.

-The development was contained in a statement by the state Commissioner for Environment and Water Resources, Tokunbo Wahab.

 READ ALSO